 - If “Yes” then you can park without paying in the pay and display parking bays BUT NOT on any yellow lines.

-- If “No” then you can park in the pay and display parking bays if you buy a ticket from a machine, BUT NOT on any yellow lines.
+- If “No” then you can park in the parking bays if you pay for a session by phone (paper tickets are no longer issued) BUT NOT on any yellow lines.

 The red lines at one end of Marcia Rd, in Penry Street, and on Old Kent Road have special restrictions as part of a ‘Red Route’ to help keep buses moving.
 Check the signs on the posts, but avoid parking on them between 7:00 and 19:00.